Additional-Mods/simplerauth/README.md

 - Optional and forced online authentication
 - Global and Local password types
 - Regex username verification
+- Regex password validation
+- Prevents `Logged in from another location`
+- Option for minimum required permission level
 - Multiple languages
 - ...and more!